 Fun Home laid the groundwork for subsequent autobiographies that meld fact and fiction to create versions of reality that transcend either categorization.
-Dotter of Her Father's Eye by Mary and Brian Talbot won the Costa Book Award weaves together Mary's childhood, growing up the daughter of a Joycean scholar, with a biography of Joyce's daughter Lucia.
+Dotter of Her Father's Eye by Mary and Brian Talbot, which won the Costa Book Award in 2012, weaves together Mary's childhood, growing up the daughter of a Joycean scholar, with a biography of Joyce's daughter Lucia.
 Comparing the two girls' upbringing and counterpointing this with the modernist literary world that contextualizes and connects them, the Talbots' book is able to take advantage of authentication strategies employed by Bechdel's work six years earlier.
 The Talbots are then able to build on Bechdel's methods—for example, Mary's use of footnotes to highlight where Brian's artwork deviates from her memories or archival evidence reflexively draws attention to the created nature of this memoir in a way which may be stylistically different, but is certainly indebted to Bechdel.

 Suspending the Separation Between the Internal and External World—Subjectivity and Internalizing the Reader’s Gaze